Board of Directors

 Director

-Edwin Kelley attended his first meditation retreat near Perth, Australia in 1975.
-He later pursued a career as a public accountant and in 1992 went to Burma to undertake a six-month period of intensive meditation practice with meditation master Chanmyay Sayadaw.
-While practicing in Burma he was ordained temporarily as a Buddhist monk.
+Edwin Kelley attended his first meditation retreat near Perth, Australia, in 1975.
+He later pursued a career as a certified public accountant and, in 1992, traveled to Burma for a six-month period of intensive meditation practice with the meditation master Chanmyay Sayadaw.
+While practicing in Burma, he was temporarily ordained as a Buddhist monk.

-In 1994 he was hired as Director of Operations by one of America’s best known meditation retreat centers, the Insight Meditation Society (IMS), in Barre, MA.
-Eighteen months later he was appointed Executive Director of IMS and served in that capacity until 2003 when he resigned to pursue further long-term intensive meditation practice.
+In 1994, he was hired as Director of Operations by one of the most well-known meditation retreat centers in the United States, the Insight Meditation Society (IMS) in Barre, Massachusetts.
+Eighteen months later, he was appointed Executive Director of IMS and served in that role until 2003, when he stepped down to undertake long-term intensive meditation practice.

-Edwin first encountered Vajrayana Buddhism in Dharamsala, India in 1993 and became a student of Mingyur Rinpoche in 1998.
-He has a post graduate diploma in Buddhist Studies from the University of Sunderland in the UK.
+Edwin was first introduced to Vajrayana Buddhism in Dharamsala, India, in 1993 and became a student of Mingyur Rinpoche in 1998.
+He holds a postgraduate diploma in Buddhist Studies from the University of Sunderland in the UK.

-In 2009, Edwin and his wife Myoshin, moved to Minneapolis, Minnesota to help establish the global Tergar Meditation Community, where he then served variably as Executive, and Co-Executive Director, and CFO, until retiring from his administrative role with Tergar International at the end of 2022.
-He is now retired and living in Australia.
+In 2009, Edwin and his wife Myoshin moved to Minneapolis, Minnesota, to help establish the global Tergar Meditation Community, where he later served as Executive Director, Co-Executive Director, and Chief Financial Officer until retiring from his administrative role at Tergar International at the end of 2022.
+He is now retired and lives in Australia.

 Cathryn Mayer